Neighbourhood Community Infrastructure Levy (NCIL) grant

 Funding available

 The NCIL fund is structured into two grant streams, the Community Access Grant and the Women and Girls Grant, each offering both revenue and capital funding options.
-Each grant stream is governed by specific eligibility criteria and application deadlines, and successful applicants are expected to provide evidence of expenditure and impact.
+Each grant stream is governed by specific eligibility criteria, and successful applicants are expected to provide evidence of expenditure and impact.

 All funded projects must acknowledge the support of Wandsworth Council and align with the broader objectives of the Wandsworth Moves Together Strategy, which seeks to create inclusive, sustainable, and community-led opportunities for physical activity across the borough.